 Ulucanlar Prison Museum

-Ulucanlar Prison Museum is a place for those who love visiting weird and unordinary museums.
-It is a former state prison converted into a museum after the renovations carried out by Altındağ Municipality.
+One of the weird and interesting things to do in Ankara is to visit Ulucanlar Prison Museum, a former state prison converted into a museum after the renovations carried out by Altındağ Municipality.
 Being one of its kind in Turkey.

 Visiting the museum is quite emotional, as it takes you through a very past via dark and cold corridor.
 You will learn about those famous people who were imprisoned here due to various reasons and see the photos and documents showcasing the 81 years history of the venue.